T

 $2–$5

-Local buses and occasional Grab bike/car rides.
+Local buses and occasional Grab bike/car for short distances.

 Activities